New Outer Space Seattle indoor play space. Credit: JiaYing Grygiel

 Clean and secure

 When you enter, sign a waiver on an iPad for adults and kids (or fill it out ahead of time).
 I liked that there’s a gate at the entrance for safety.
 And I really liked that the entire place is squeaky clean.
-After closing each day, the staff spends an hour cleaning the whole play structure, toddler nook and sensory room.
+After every childcare session, the staff cleans the whole play structure, toddler nook, sensory room and toys.
+They also do a monthly deep cleaning from top to bottom, and strictly follow CDC and Health Department guidelines regarding COVID-19.

 I was really impressed by the quality of the toys in the sensory room.
 As a mom who likes to shop, I knew that some of these were definitely an investment.
 (If you don’t believe me, look up Squigz and liquid tiles on Amazon.)
 I also saw great titles like “Ada Twist, Scientist” and “Astro Girl” in the picture book selection, and wondered if the owner had a background as a teacher or child psychologist.